Grantcheng/Grantcheng.github.io/index.md

 biological neuronal networks, discovery of potential mechanisms underlying information processing in the brain, and statistic and machine learning applications in medical image processing ,especially the quantile regression causality in neuronal network.
-He is a member of the CCF.
+He is a member of the CCF, 2016 Shanghai Sailing Scholar.

 ## Recent News